All Episodes

 Are you kidding me?

-Well, this is unfortunately a point that frankly you see from a lot of people on the far left.
+Well, this is unfortunately a point that, frankly, you see from a lot of people on the far left.

-You see from the sort of Jimmy Carters of the world and even Barack Obama's, the the kind of piece nicks that say, man, all war is bad, just just you know, killing is bad.
+You see from the sort of Jimmy Carters of the world and even Barack Obama's, the kind of peacenicks that say, man, all war is bad.

 I'm just opposed to killing.

-I asked him that, he wouldn't answer that.
+I asked him that.

 The idea that we should never kill anybody is an incredibly naive and unrealistic position.